karayaman/Play-online-chess-with-real-chess-board/README.md

 ### I am getting error message "Move registration failed.
 Please redo your move."
 What is the problem?

 Program asked you to redo your move because it understood that you made a move.
 However, it failed to figure out which move you made.
 This can happen if your board calibration is incorrect or color of your pieces are very similar to color of your squares.
 If latter is the case you will get this error message when playing white piece to light square or black piece to dark square.

+### Why it takes forever to detect corners of the chess board?

+It should detect corners of the chess board almost immediately.
+Please do not spend any time waiting for it to detect corners of the chess board.
+If it can't detect corners of the chess board almost immediately, this means that it can't see your chess board well from that position/angle.
+Placing your webcam somewhere a bit higher or lower might solve the issue.

 ## Required libraries